cburdine/cburdine.github.io/_posts/2022-06-27-quantum-mech-intro.md

 must hold for every point $x$ in space.
 Solving for the initial wave function $\psi(x,0)$ that satisfies this linear partial differential equation is not an easy task.
 Closed-form solutions to this equation can be found for simple potentials $V(x)$, but with more complex potentials the equation must be solved numerically.
 Also, for some potential functions $V(x)$, there are only discrete values of $E$ that can satisfy this equation.
 This discretization of "allowed" energy levels is an important concept we will return to later.

 To the attentive reader, the fact that the total energy $E$ must be constant for all values of $x$ may seem a bit confusing, especially considering that we previously claimed the wave function's kinetic energy $E_{KE}(x,t)$ was a function of position and time.
 The reason that $E$ is independent of $x$ at $t = 0$ is because we have _measured_ the energy of the system at time $t = 0$.
 The concept of _measurement_ is an important part of the theory of quantum mechanics, and we will discuss it in greater detail in a future post.
-For now, we will assume that when a a particle's energy is measured, it "collapses" to a constant value that is essentially independent of space.
+For now, we will assume that when a a particle's energy is measured, the particle's wave function "collapses" to one where $E$ is a constant value that is essentially independent of space.

 We know from earlier that if a wave function is measured to have energy $E$ at time $t = 0$, it will evolve in time according to the solution to the the Schrodinger equation, $\psi(x,t) = e^{-itE/\hbar}\psi(x,0)$.
 Since the Hamiltonian operator $\hat{\mathbf{H}}$ is a linear operator, it commutes with multiplication by scalars such as $E$ and $e^{-itE/\hbar}$.
 Thus, it follows that: